loumray/fast-image-size/README.md

 ### About

-fast-image-size is a PHP library that does almost everything PHP's getimagesize() does but without the large overhead of downloading the complete file.
+This package provides a getimagesize function that aims to match the usage of [PHP getimagesize](http://php.net/manual/en/function.getimagesize.php) while trying to avoid the performance cost of downloading the complete file.

 It currently supports the following image types: